 7 PM – conversation.

 OCT.
 5 – Chapter 1: Created Spaces.
 Join Sweet Donkey Coffee House owners Ann-Maree White and Dustin Eshelman for an (X)po conversation about the South Roanoke business and community space.
-(2108 Broadway Ave SW, Roanoke, VA 2401)
+40 attendees.
+(2108 Broadway Ave SW, Roanoke, VA 2401) CHAPTER 1 NOTES

 OCT.
 16 – Chapter 3: Waterfronts.
 Meet at The Green Goat to discuss the evolution of the Wasena Neighborhood’s intersection with the Roanoke River Greenway.
-(802 Wiley Dr SW, Roanoke, VA 24015)
+20 attendees.
+(802 Wiley Dr SW, Roanoke, VA 24015) CHAPTER 3 NOTES

 OCT.
 30 – Chapter 4: History.
-The Harrison Museum of African American Culture hosts a conversation of leaders using local history to strengthen Roanoke’s identity.
-(1 Market Square SE, Roanoke, VA 24011)
+Center in the Square and the Harrison Museum of African American Culture hosts a conversation of leaders using local history to strengthen Roanoke’s identity.
+(1 Market Square SE, Roanoke, VA 24011) CHAPTER 4 NOTES

 NOV.
 6 – Chapter 5: Arts & Culture.
-Aurora Apartments and Art Studios hosts a conversation on the role of art as a placemaker in our community.
-(110 Campbell Ave
+Aurora Studio Center hosts a conversation on the role of art as a placemaker in our community.
+(110 Campbell Ave Roanoke, VA 24011) CHAPTER 5 NOTES

 DEC.
 4 – Chapter 8: Conscious Bridgers.
 We’ll discuss hub points and community bridging strategies at the RSO Green Room.
 (128 E. Campbell Ave, Roanoke, VA 24011- 1406)